fredrkl/tmux-conf/README.md

+>!
+This repo have been moved to the [dotfiles](https://github.com/fredrkl/dotfiles) repository.

 # My Tmux configuration

 Tmux, short for "terminal multiplexer", is a powerful command-line tool used primarily on Unix-like operating systems.
 This repository shows my tmux configuration.